rnowling/rnowling.github.io/_posts/2025-07-19-limiting-parallelism-scikit-learn.md

      'user_api': 'blas',
      'version': '0.3.28'}]
    ```
-3. Use threadpoolctl's context managers to limit the number of threads at each level:
+3. Use threadpoolctl's context managers to limit the number of threads at each level for a block of code:

    ```python
    from threadpoolctl import threadpool_limits